2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/081.webp)

 In Chapter XVI, there is another ironic text, titled "The Right Hand and the Left Hand."
-Following an investigation, a royal envoy drafts a report in which he proposes to the king that all the workers' hands be cut off, or at least tied up.
+Following an investigation, a royal envoy drafts a report in which he proposes to the king that all the workers' hands be cut off, or at the very least, tied up.
 Thus, he continues, work and consequently wealth will increase.
 Production will become significantly more challenging, necessitating the hiring of additional labor and an increase in wages.
 Pauperism will disappear from the country.

 Following this logic of creating jobs at all costs, why not also replace trucks with wheelbarrows and shovels with teaspoons?
 All these sophisms have one thing in common: they confuse the means with the end.
-For Bastiat, the goal of the economy is not the preservation of jobs; rather, it is the preservation of wealth.
+For Bastiat, the goal of the economy is not the preservation of jobs, but rather the preservation of wealth.
 We should not judge the utility of work by its duration and intensity, but by its results: the satisfaction of needs and utility.

 This confusion of means and ends is found in the slogan "money is wealth."
 This is the axiom that governs the monetary policy of most states.
 Indeed, the artificial increase in the quantity of money allows banks to lend money to individuals and states to easily repay their debt; this is "what we see".
 But "what we do not see" is that this creation of money, not based on any real wealth creation, will lead to inflation and the ruin of savers.